PMKA/PyWOL/README.md

 ## Frontend Features

-- Responsive design that works on all devices
+- works on all devices
 - Smooth animations for device cards
 - Real-time notifications for actions
 - Form validation for MAC addresses